Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-48

 3. She said that she was trying to understand that new feature now.

-4. She said that she is trying to understand that new feature then.
+4. She said that she was trying to understand this new feature then.

 Question 27